 Having a better understanding of the issue, the neighbors revisit the model they have constructed.
 The environmentalist of the group decides the solution is to add a few additional buses to the route.
 The group sees that this all but eliminates car use.

 Meanwhile, the EDC continuously calculates the cost of the bus route, and one of the neighbors notices that they have just tripled the cost!
 Seeing this information, they all agree that this solution is not feasible.

 Constructing New Knowledge.
 Faced with this dilemma, one of the neighbors recalls that some cities have implemented a light-rail train system to accommodate their citizens.
 He wonders if this would be a cheaper solution to their problem and asks if anyone knows anything about this alternative.
-None of the neighbors have any direct knowledge about light rail so they post a question to a discussion forum in the reflection space.
+None of the neighbors have any direct knowledge about light rail so they post a question to a discussion forum in the reflection space, which is juxtaposed with the domain knowledge that was supplied by the transportation experts.
 By doing this, the group documents an open issue that they would like to resolve before they meet again next week.

 As the design session comes to a close, the group members agree to explore the light-rail question on their own before they meet again.
 While at home, each searches the Web for information on light-rail systems.
-As they find information that supports their individual perspectives, they add comments and URLs as responses to the original light-rail question posted by the group during the previous meeting (see the "Tell us what you think" pane in Figure 8).
-This allows members to collect information that will support their position at the next meeting.
+As they find information that supports their individual perspectives, they add comments and URLs as responses to the original light-rail question posted by the group during the previous meeting (see the "Tell us what you think" pane in Figure 9).
+This allows members to collect information that will

+Figure 9: The Reflection Space Combines Domain Expert Knowledge with an Extensible Discussion Forum to Provide a Mechanism for Learning on Demand and the Construction of New Knowledge support their position at the next meeting.
 Through the face-to-face discussion that took place around the table and comments that each member posted to the discussion forum, the group members begin to understand each other's positions more clearly, and in some cases the perspectives of the members begin to converge.